What happens at a public hearing?

 What happens if you don’t know the answer?

-If participants are unable to answer a question or provide information at the hearing, they may seek permission to provide a written answer to the committee at a later date.
+If you are unable to answer a question or provide information at the hearing, you may seek to provide a written answer to the committee at a later date.
 This is known as ‘taking the question on notice’.
 It is important to provide this information to the secretariat as quickly as possible after the hearing.

-Sometimes a committee may seek additional information on specific issues from a witness after the hearing, and the secretariat will advise if any further information is required.
+Sometimes a committee may seek additional information on specific issues from a witness after the hearing, and thesecretariat will advise if any further information is required.
 Responses to questions taken on notice and questions in writing may be treated by committees in the same way as written submissions; that is, accepted as evidence to the inquiry and published on the inquiry web page.

 Recording what is said

 Public hearings are recorded in their entirety by parliamentary recording and reporting staff.
 After you have given evidence, parliamentary staff may approach you to check the spelling of any acronyms or technical language used.
-As soon as possible after the hearing, the committee secretariat will send participants a proof transcript (Hansard).
-You will have the opportunity to request changes to correct any transcription errors, but not the content or style).
+As soon as possible after the hearing, the committee secretariat will send you a proof transcript (Hansard).
+You will have the opportunity to request changes to correct any transcription errors, but not the content or style.
 Corrected transcripts should be returned to the secretariat within the time period specified.
-Both proof and final transcripts for public hearings are published on the Australian Parliament House website www.aph.gov.au.
+Both proof and final transcripts for public hearings are published on the Australian Parliament website www.aph.gov.au.

 Do you have other documents for the committee?

-If participants wish to present additional documents relevant to the inquiry, these should be provided in time for the committee secretariat to distribute to committee members prior to the hearing.
+If you wish to present additional documents relevant to the inquiry, these should be provided in time for the committee secretariat to distribute to committee members prior to the hearing.
 Alternatively, sufficient copies should be brought to the hearing for all committee members.
-Depending on the nature of the documents, they may either be accepted as a submission to the inquiry (see pamphlet Making a Submission) or as an exhibit to the inquiry.
-Please get advice from the committee secretariat if you are unsure of how your additional documents might be treated.
+Depending on the nature of the documents, they may be accepted either as a submission to the inquiry or as an exhibit to the inquiry.
+Please get advice from the committee secretariat if you are unsure of how your additional documents might be treated

-The practice that has developed is that staff of Commonwealth or State departments are not required to answer questions which seek their opinions on policy, reasons for policy decisions or advice which staff may have tendered in policy formulation.
-Officers will be given reasonable opportunity to refer questions to their department or to a Minister (see also the document Government Guidelines for Official Witnesses before Parliamentary Committees and Related Matters available from the Department of the Prime Minister and Cabinet website).
+The House of Representatives has resolved that departmental officers shall not be asked to give their opinions on policy, reasons for policy decisions or advice which staff may have tendered in policy formulation.
+Officers will be given reasonable opportunity to refer questions to their department or the appropriate Minister (see also the document Government Guidelines for Official Witnesses before Parliamentary Committees and Related Matters available from the Department of the Prime Minister and Cabinet website)..